paulnicholsen27/starter_code_legit/07-intro-to-orms/lecture_notes.md

+- Have the assignment.md file on projector for students to work on as they settle in

 - Map out book / author domain
 - In terms of Database architecture, talk about why the foreign key attribute needs to be on the `belongs_to` model (i.e., the reverse would not make sense, and would need to support an array)
 - Each Ruby class should correspond to one SQL table